CSRD (Corporate Sustainability Reporting Directive), a light version?

 The Green Deal aims to transform the Union into a modern, resource-efficient and competitive economy with no net emissions of greenhouse gases (GHG) by 2050.
 It also aims to protect, conserve and enhance the Union’s natural capital, and protect the health and well-being of Union citizens from environment-related risks and impacts.
 It aims to decouple economic growth from resource use.
-It ensures that all citizens participate in a socially just transition whereby no person and no place is left behind.
+Its targets, however, were weakened by the “Omnibus”, as a result of lobbyists of the steel and chemical industry.

 The required details of the CSRD are described in the separate European Sustainability Reporting Standards (ESRS).